Russia has 9,000 troops in Ukraine, Poroshenko tells Davos forum

 CLOSE TO BANKRUPTCY

-Ukraine's economy has been pushed close to bankruptcy by the war with the rebels, and economists have warned of debt writedowns if an existing IMF loan program is not beefed up to plug a estimated $15 billion funding gap.
+Ukraine's economy has been pushed close to bankruptcy by the war with the rebels, and economists have warned of debt writedowns if an existing IMF loan programme is not beefed up to plug a estimated $15 billion (10 billion pounds) funding gap.

 Poroshenko told IMF Managing Director Christine Lagarde at a meeting in Davos that his government had appealed for more funding.
 "President Poroshenko informed me today that the Ukrainian authorities have requested a multi-year arrangement with the Fund ... to replace the existing Stand-By Arrangement," she said in a statement.